Inferring Tie Strength in Temporal Networks: Weighted Strong Triadic Closure

 \Cref{lemma:mwvcstc} implies that an approximation for \textsc{MWVC} yields an approximation for \textsc{WeightedMinSTC}.
-A well-known 2-approximation for the MWVC is the pricing method which we briefly describe in the following.
+A well-known 2-approximation for the MWVC is the pricing method which is based on the primal-dual method and was first suggested in~\cite{bar1981linear}.
 The idea of the pricing algorithm is to assign to each edge $e\in E$ a {price} $p(e)$ initialized with zero.
 We say a vertex is \emph{tight} if the sum of the prices of its incident edges equals the weight of the vertex.
 We iterate over the edges, and if for $e=\{u,v\}$ both $u$ and $v$ are not tight, we increase the price of $p(e)$ until at least one of $u$ or $v$ is tight.
 Finally, the vertex cover is the set of tight vertices.
 See, e.g.,~\cite{kleinberg2006algorithm} for a detailed introduction.
-In \Cref{sec:stcovertime}, we generalize the pricing algorithm for fully dynamic updates of edge insertions and deletions, and vertex weight updates.
+In \Cref{sec:stcovertime}, we generalize the pricing algorithm for fully dynamic updates of edge insertions and deletions and vertex weight updates.